Sherafatpour/my-Note/README.md

 # my-Note

-this application created by Dagger2 , mvvm , livedata
+this application created by Android Architecture Components